-Nicolas Menzies, BDS, MPH, PhD, is an Assistant Professor of Global Health in the Department of Global Health and Population at the Harvard T.H.
+Nicolas Menzies, BDS, MPH, PhD, is an Associate Professor of Global Health in the Department of Global Health and Population at the Harvard T.H.
 Chan School of Public Health.
 His research combines empirical data with mathematical modeling to examine infectious disease control policy in high-burden settings, including the intersection of HIV and TB epidemics in sub-saharan Africa and other high-burden settings.
 His methodological interests include Bayesian approaches to calibrating simulation models, value of information analysis, and the use of simulation models for causal inference.
 Dr. Menzies holds a Bachelor of Dental Surgery from University of Otago, New Zealand, and an MPH and PhD from Harvard University.
 Prior to joining Harvard he worked with the Global AIDS Program at the U.S. Centers for Disease Control and Prevention, conducting economic evaluation and implementation research on HIV/AIDS control interventions in countries supported by the President’s Emergency Plan for AIDS Relief (PEPFAR).
 In his prior work he was a hospital dentist in New Zealand.